 But the video shows a number of incidents that are hard to make sense of even when following that logic.
 Two officers are heard telling others to shut down their body cameras on the first night of demonstrations, May 29, in what is typically a violation of department policy.
 At least twice, demonstrators are seen being shoved by police as they appear to comply with commands to disperse.

 Separately, Captain James Demps is seen pepper spraying demonstrators at close range as they're apprehended for curfew violations on June 2.
 In two of the cases, the demonstrators lay face down with an officer on top of them as Demps yells "stop resisting" and sprays.
 In those cases, however, the demonstrators' hands were not yet behind their backs.

 "This bitch is empty.
 I used it all,” Demps says afterward, shaking his spray can.

 Another officer says, "I came over with 12 cans of pepper spray and just fucked everybody up."

 Demps replies, “I fucked up a lot of people too."

 "I thought it’d be worse; I wanted more," another officer says after the crowd is subdued.

 Following a July 10 demonstration over the police killing of Hakim Littleton, later deemed justifiable by the Wayne County Prosecutor's Office, an officer smiles as she recounts a story to colleagues about hitting a woman who said she was pregnant.

 "She started swinging so I hit her with a baton in the stomach and she said 'bitch, I’m pregnant you just killed my baby.'
 Then she came back and took my badge number.

-"Then why are you here?" the officer asked.
+"Then why are you here?" the officer asked, referencing the demonstrator.